VojtechKursa/Douji/Frontend/README.md

 ### DOUJI_FRONTEND_PORT

-- Port on which the frontend should listen
+- A single port on which the frontend should listen
 - Format: Number
 - Defaults:
   - Binary: 3000
-  - Docker: 3000

-### DOUJI_FRONTEND_DOCKER_EXPOSE

-- List of frontend's ports a Docker image should expose
-- Has no effect if running outside Docker
-- Format: Identical to Docker's EXPOSE directive
-- Defaults:
-  - Binary: N/A
   - Docker: 3000

 ### DOUJI_FRONTEND_BACKEND_URL